huikul/DexterousGrasp/README.md

     ```
     Then copy the python-pcl package to your virtual environment, for example: copy the folder from ```/usr/lib/python3/dist-packages/pcl``` to the path ```$HOME/venv_3.8/lib/python3.8/site-packages/pcl```

-    Note: this method cannot make sure all PCL functions run well in the virtual environment (e.g.: PCL visualization), but we can make sure the functions used in our repository are OK.
+    Note: This method cannot make sure all PCL functions run well in the virtual environment (e.g.: PCL visualization), but we can make sure the functions used in our repository are OK.

 8. Install the grasp simulator:
     ```bash